milordmariusz/Bingo/README.md

 More updates in future (for example adding your own quotes).

-To download the application to your phone (Android only), you just need to download and install the .APK file.
+To download the application to your phone (Android only), you just need to download and install the .apk file.